jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

 ```
 The MeshBasicMaterial is a simple material that covers the geometry with a solid color, in this case using the hexadecimal RGB code for pure green.
 You can also use a [`Texture`](https://threejs.org/docs/index.html#api/en/textures/Texture) to cover the geometry with a texture.

 The next step is combining the geometries and the material to make a mesh.
-Add the following line to the `script.js` file:
+Add the following lines to the `script.js` file:

 ```javascript
 const cube = new THREE.Mesh(boxGeometry, material);